Decolonization Is Not a Metaphor

 "Decolonization is Not a Metaphor" is an academic paper published in 2012 by scholars Eve Tuck and K. Wayne Yang.
 The paper argues that decolonization refers specifically to the return of land to the Indigenous, criticizing the view that decolonization can be used as a broader term for social activism.
-It is considered influential in the field of decolonial studies.
+It is considered influential in the fields of cultural studies and decolonial studies.

 Description

 In the field of decolonial studies, settler colonialism occurs when a foreign group of people (referred to as "settlers") engage colonial rule over an environment to replace the settlements and society of those who are already there (the Indigenous peoples) with that of the settlers.

 The paper begins by defining decolonization as "the repatriation of Indigenous land and life": the physical return of land to the Indigenous.
 This is contrasted against epistemic decolonization, the notion that knowledge itself is what should be decolonized.
 "Decolonization Is Not a Metaphor" challenges purely epistemic decolonization as being merely a metaphor because it does not aim to undo the physical and violent conditions of colonialism.

 The paper goes on to criticize metaphorical decolonization as a "move to innocence" for settlers that legitimizes their privilege and physical presence on colonized land.
 The paper uses Occupy Oakland as an example of a movement that obscured this by turning decolonization into a metaphor.
 Because the Occupy movement calls for a redistribution of land and wealth in equal proportions to all Americans (including settlers), it cannot actually result in decolonization, which requires the land to only be controlled by the Indigenous.
 Likewise, movements such as Black liberation are also incompatible with decolonization, because Black Americans are still settlers within this framework.
 This leads to a rejection of reconciliation as being metaphorical.